How to Write a Press Release

-Your headline needs to be clear, relevant and interesting.
-Try to answer these questions before deciding on your headline and beginning to write your press release:
+Your headline needs to be clear, relevant, and interesting.
+Try to answer these questions before deciding on your headline and beginning to write your news release:

-- What is your press release about?
+- What is your media release about?
 What important company event or milestone happened?

 - Why would anybody want to know about this news?

 - Think about your audience.
-If you were in your readers’ shoes, what kind of headline would grab your attention and make you want to know more?
+What kind of headline would grab your attention and make you want to know more if you were in your readers’ shoes?

-- Is this newsworthy?
+- Is this a newsworthy story?
 It is not enough if the answer is “yes” for you or your company, but why would others need to know about this announcement and how will it benefit them?

-Quick Tip: Don’t forget about the “subject line” of the e-mail you’ll be sending.
+Xtensio Tip: Don’t forget about the “subject line” of the e-mail you’ll be sending.
 If the e-mail isn’t opened, all of your efforts become useless.
-The subject line is the first element that will get attention, so make sure it is personalized and clear.
+The subject line is the first element that will get attention, so make sure it is personalized and precise.

 2. Subheadline: Less is more

-Once you grab attention with your headline, now you should increase curiosity and make the reader want to learn more.
-Your subheadline should be a brief summary of your press release and support your headline.
+Once you grab the attention with your headline, now you should increase curiosity and make the reader want to learn more.
+Your subheadline should be a brief summary of the story and must support your headline.
 Keeping it short and simple will work in your favor.